 Fast forward to 5 years later, we live in a different country where having house-help is not an option, where I have barely a few hours in the morning to myself, and home-cooked meals need more planning and self-discipline.

 I do try and avoid jarred products as much as I can, but I feel grateful for supermarket products that can come in handy once in a while.
-I keep some Thai curry paste on hand in the fridge, and undoubtedly, it has come to my rescue several times!
+I keep some Thai Curry Paste in the fridge at all times, and undoubtedly, it has come to my rescue several times!

 I’ve made this quick chicken and rice meal in the Instant Pot several times before, with different versions of chicken curry.
 The best part of the recipe is that you can make the rice in the Instant Pot, together with the chicken curry at the same time, and the entire meal comes together in under 30 minutes.